hfp/libxstream/documentation/stencil/index.md

 High-order FD stencils for seismic wave propagation are bandwidth-bound on modern GPUs.
 We reformulate the 3D isotropic Laplacian as three small dense matrix multiplications per axis, mapping the banded Toeplitz operator to hardware matrix engines (Intel DPAS) that would otherwise sit idle.
-To preserve FP32 accuracy from BF16 and INT8 datapaths, we apply Dekker splitting (1-3 operator digits x 3 wavefield digits) and Ozaki-1 slicing (1-3 operator digits x 1-3 adaptive wavefield digits with a carried-forward exponent).
+To preserve FP32 accuracy from an INT8 datapath, we apply Ozaki-1 slicing (1-3 operator digits x 1-3 adaptive wavefield digits with a carried-forward exponent).
-No prior work combines Dekker/Ozaki digit splitting with hardware matrix engines for finite-difference stencil operators.
+No prior work combines Ozaki digit splitting with hardware matrix engines for finite-difference stencil operators.
 </span>